rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 There are other uses for time synchronized computers: Network administrators would find it useful to have the possibility of making one-way, single-path time measurements of network delays.
 That becomes possible if the computers at the endpoints are accurately synchronized to GPS time - which is rarely the case at present.
 Also, certain kinds of scientific applications require accurate synchronization to an external clock.
 One of interest to amateur astronomers is occultation timings.
 Another is collection of distributed seismic data in the study of earthquakes or for substratum mapping.
 There are many others.

-# Achieving High Timekeeping Accuracy {#achieving-high-timekeeping-accuracy}
+# Achieving High Accuracy Timekeeping {#achieving-high-accuracy-timekeeping}

 The pps-client is implemented as a [proportional-integral (PI) controller](https://en.wikipedia.org/wiki/PID_controller) (a.k.a. a Type 2 Servo) with proportional and integral feedback provided each second but with the value of the integral feedback adjusted once per minute.
-The PI controller model provides a view of time synchronization as a linear feedback system in which gain coefficients can be adjusted to provide a good compromise among stability, transient response and amount of noise introduced by the error signal.
+The PI controller model provides a view of time synchronization as a linear feedback system in which gain coefficients can be adjusted to provide a good compromise among stability, transient response and amount of noise introduced in the error signal.

 The error signal is the time difference between the one-second interval provided by a PPS signal and the length of the second reported by the system clock.
 The noise of concern is the second-to-second variation in time reported by the system because of the corresponding variation of system delay in responding to the PPS interrupt.
 This variable component of the delay, referred to as jitter, is a combination of clock oscillator jitter, PPS signal jitter and system latency in responding the the interrupt.

 Because the error signal has jitter and is being used to control synchronization, the jitter component has the effect of a false error signal that causes the time and frequency synchronization to fluctuate as the controller attempts to follow the jitter.
 The conventional approach to reducing jitter is to low-pass or median filter the error signal.
 But filtering has the serious disadvantage that reduction of the jitter must be traded off against time delay introduced by the filter.
 Additional time delay in the feedback loop inevitably degrades controller performance.
 The pps-client program uses a much better technique that introduces no delay.
 To reduce the jitter, the time values returned by the system are passed through a hard limiter that clips extreme values before applying them as time corrections.

 In fact, the individual time corrections constitute jitter added to a very small time correction.
 Consequently, each individual correction is mostly jitter and thus is wrong by nearly the amount it deviates from zero.
-Because of that, the limiting employed in this system clips the maximum time corrections when the controller has fully stabilized to the resolution of the time reported by the system which is 1 microsecond.
+Because of that, the limiting employed in this system clips the maximum time corrections when the controller has fully stabilized to the time resolution of the system clock which is 1 microsecond.

 It might seem that such extreme limiting would remove the desired error signal along with the noise.
 But that doesn't happen because the true time error is a slowly varying quasi-stationary (DC) level.
 Limiting only slices off the dynamic (AC) component of the error signal.
 The DC component remains.
-(To see exactly what limiting does see Figures 3, 4, and 5 and the relevant discussion.)
+(To see what limiting does see Figures 3, 4, and 5 and the relevant discussion.)
 If the jitter were not limited, the controller would make the sum of the positive and negative jitter zero.
 That would be undesirable even after filtering because the noise has significant components in time periods that extend to well beyond one minute.
 Filtering would remove noise only for time intervals within the cut-off region of the filter.
 Longer period noise would remain.

 On the other hand, instead of zeroing the sum of negative and positive jitter and thereby allowing the difference to be introduced as noise, once the controller has acquired, hard limiting causes the controller to make the number of positive and negative excursions to be equal around zero.
 That happens because the clipped positive and negative amplitudes are identical (1 microsecond).
 Thus, making the sum zero makes the count equal.
 As a result, the varying magnitude of the jitter around the control point is ignored and the reported time delay of the PPS rising edge adjusts to its median value, the delay at which there were as many shorter as longer reported delays over the previous minute.

 The only (almost insignificant) disadvantage of hard limiting is that it reduces the amount of time correction that can be applied each each second.
 But that limitation is easily circumvented by allowing the hard limit level to track the amount of required time correction.
 This insures that the hard limit level does not prevent larger time corrections when they are necessary.

 As described, hard limiting removes the error that would be introduced by the magnitude of jitter around the control point.
 However noise that is outside the control region of the controller, that is, noise with a period appreciably longer than one minute would remain.
-The time delay corresponding to PPS interrupt latency contains noise of that kind which appears as a slow variation in the latency which tends to increase with processor activity.
+The time delay corresponding to PPS interrupt latency contains noise of that kind which appears as a slow variation in the latency which changes with processor activity.
 This latency is compensated in pps-client by a variable called `sysDelay`.
 The `sysDelay` value directly determines the control point of the controller because the time of the rollover of the second is determined as the reported time of the interrupt minus the value of `sysDelay`.

 ## Noise {#noise}

 The situation with regard to jitter and latency (noise) in the PPS interrupt response is complicated.
-The goal is not only to characterize `sysDelay` but also to remove as much noise as possible.
+It is not only necessary to characterize `sysDelay` but also to remove as much of the noise as possible.
 In order to characterize `sysDelay`, measurements of interrupt latency were made by timing the triggering of the hardware interrupt from a GPIO pin tied across to the GPIO pin that requested the interrupt.
 Those measurements revealed that interrupt latency has four distinct components: (1) a constant component corresponding to the minimum time required to process the interrupt interrupt request, (2) an approximately Gaussian random component introduced by random jitter in the system clock oscillator and in the PPS signal, (3) components consisting of intermittently occurring long sequences of constant latency of unknown origin and (4) intermittently occurring spikes of long duration latency.

 The constant and average random components of interrupt latency completely characterize `sysDelay` and are determined by incorporating the interrupt latency measurement into the RPi hardware.
 The pps-client driver that records the reception time of a PPS interrupt also has the ability to measure the initiation and reception times of a test interrupt triggered across a pair of GPIO pins.
 The time difference in those is used to determine the PPS interrupt latency for a particular RPi 2 and Linux kernel.
 The median of the latency measurement then becomes the applied `sysDelay` value.
-This cancels the median of the actual delay from the PPS rising edge generated by the hard limiting in the controller.
+This cancels the median of the delay from the PPS rising edge generated by the hard limiting in the controller.

 Components (3) and (4) are treated as noise that is to be removed.
 Component (3) is not always present.
 Moreover it comes and goes.
 But when this component is present, it can have a complicated structure.
 Figure 2 is an example of this.